West Coast Trail Day 5 – Camper Bay to Thrasher Cove

 We then arrived at another much wider surge channel.
 This one looked like it would require an Olympic long jumper to handle it, but luckily there was a way around it.

 We arrived at Owen Point around 11:30am during low tide.
 The views were great and there was a little island about 100 meters into the ocean with lots of sea lions on it.
-We stayed there for a while and ate lunch.
+We stayed at Owen Point for a while and ate lunch there.

-The last section before Thrasher Cove involves a lot of hopping over large boulders and walking over logs.
+The last section before Thrasher Cove involves a lot of boulder hopping and walking over logs.
 I had a lot of fun despite the hot relentless sun.
 My gloves were very useful in helping me handle the boulders.

 We got stuck behind a very slow group with no easy way to go around them.
 We almost didn’t beat the rising tide in one section.

-Thrasher Cove is a very nice beach, but it doesn’t really have enough spots for tents for the large amount of people that camp there.
+Thrasher Cove is a very nice beach, but it doesn’t really have enough space for the large amount of people that camp there.
 We arrived early around 2pm and had the whole afternoon and evening to sit around and enjoy.

 Both Monika and Marie lived in Alberta at the time, but Marie is originally from Quebec.
 According to her, French Canadians are generally loud and like to joke around a lot.
-So she was indeed giving me an introduction to French Canadians, since she was the first one I’ve ever met.
+I think I got a pretty good introduction to them through her.

 Once the sun stopped hitting the beach directly around 4pm, it started to get a little bit foggy and chilly.
 We run into Kirk again and ended up sharing a campfire.
 It was very foggy during sunset, so I wasn’t able to take any decent pictures.